MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/archive-transactions.md

 The **Archive with Dataverse long term retention** workspace shows the full archiving history.
 Each row in the grid shows information such as the date when the archive was created, the user who created it, and its status.

 To view details about a selected archive, select the job, and then select **View history data**.
-The **Archived retail transactions** page shows every retail transaction that's included in the archive job.
+The **Archived retail transactions** page shows every retail transaction that is included in the archive job.

 The following illustration shows an example of the **Archive with Dataverse long-term retention** workspace that includes a completed archive job for retail.